Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 We have published our Consultation Paper on Employment Law Hearing Structures.
-The consultation closes on 11 January 2019.
+We are now analysing responses to the consultation.

 The Civil Courts Structure Review led by Briggs LJ noted that there is an: